• Skip to primary navigation

 Storage

-• Store leftover homemade stuffing in an air-tight container in the refrigerator for up to 3 days.
+• Refrigerate leftover stuffing in an air-tight container for up to 3 days.
 Reheat leftover stuffing in a pan on the stove or microwave the stuffing in a microwave safe container until hot.

 Cooking Tips